AlaBouali/bane/README.md

 Cross-site Scripting (XSS) refers to client-side code injection attack wherein an attacker can execute malicious scripts into a legitimate website or web application.
 XSS occurs when a web application makes use of unvalidated or unencoded user input within the output it generates.

-here we have a function to get all html inputs in any webpage and test each input one by one against this attack.
+here we have a function to get all html inputs in any webpage and test each input one by one against this attack with both: GET and POST methods.

 >>> bane.xss('https://xss-game.appspot.com/level1/frame')
 <br>Getting parameters...